mickplouffe/-Course-1A---2D-Galaxy-Space-Shooter2/readme.txt

 4- The meteorite as been added as the course says, but I would have change it for a screen to pess "fire" to start.
 Then the metorite spawn more frequantly than enemy ships.

-If there is any change or way to aproach a problem that should be concidered, even if is pass the test, Please feel free the comment so I can learn from it.
+If there is any change or way to aproach a problem that should be concidered, even if is pass the test, Please point it out, so I can learn from it.